2017–18 NBL Canada season

-The 2017–18 NBL Canada season is the seventh season of the National Basketball League of Canada (NBLC).
+The 2017–18 NBL Canada season was the seventh season of the National Basketball League of Canada (NBLC).
 The regular season ran November 18, 2017 to April 2, 2018.

 League changes

 After two years as league commissioner, Dave Magley left the league to found North American Premier Basketball.
 He was replaced on an interim basis by London Lightning owner and league president Vito Frijia.

 After years of league ownership, the Moncton Miracles were folded to make way for an expansion team under new ownership called the Moncton Magic.
 The league also awarded expansion franchises in St. John's, Newfoundland and Labrador, and Sudbury, Ontario.
 However, the Sudbury ownership group delayed their launch in the league until 2019.
 The Orangeville A's folded in the Central Division, leaving the league with six teams in the Atlantic region and four in the Central.
 As a result, the new St. John's Edge were scheduled to play in the Central Division.